 Rebecca L. Cunningham, PhD

-Associate Dean for Research and Associate Professor of Pharmaceutical Sciences
+Associate Dean for Research and Professor of Pharmaceutical Sciences

 Dr. Cunningham received a BS in Psychology from Truman State University in Missouri.
 Then she started her graduate studies at the University of Missouri- Columbia, and completed her graduate degree at the University of Texas – San Antonio with a PhD in Neurobiology.
 Following her PhD, she was awarded a prestigious three year NIH F32 post—doctoral fellowship under the mentorship of James L. Roberts, PhD at the University of Texas Health Science Center – San Antonio.